Skip to Navigation ↓

 In 2006, Tim moved to the Keele Astrophysics Group to work on setting up SuperWASP-South which would search for planets in the southern hemisphere from SAAO in South Africa.
 Tim joined LCOGT as a Project Scientist/Astronomer and moved out to sunny Santa Barbara in Feb.
 2007.
 While at LCOGT he is involved with developing the pipeline and archives which will handle the data coming from LCOGT's many telescopes and continues to do research on extrasolar planets, magnetic activity on binary stars and Solar System objects.

-A lot of my work at the minute is concerned with following up new asteroid discoveries from PanSTARRS in both the inner and outer Solar System.
-My follow-up using LCOGT's telescopes have confirmed over 50 new Near Earth Objects (NEOs) from PanSTARRS and over a hundred other objects including several comets and a Centaur.
-In the course of this follow-up I have discovered 13 new asteroids in the Main Belt and a Jupiter Trojan - one of the two families of asteroids that are trapped in Jupiter's Lagrange Points so they are always 60 degrees ahead or behind of Jupiter in it's orbit.
+A lot of my work at the minute is concerned with following up new asteroid discoveries from PanSTARRS and other NEO surveys in both the inner and outer Solar System.
+My follow-up using LCOGT's telescopes have confirmed over 250 new Near Earth Objects (NEOs) from PanSTARRS and over a hundred other objects including several comets and a Centaur.
+In the course of this follow-up I have discovered almost 100 new asteroids in the Main Belt and a Jupiter Trojan - one of the two families of asteroids that are trapped in Jupiter's Lagrange Points so they are always 60 degrees ahead or behind of Jupiter in it's orbit.